ben-toogood/docs/carriers/csm.md

 ### Connecting CSM

-In order to connect your CSM account to HutchOS, we require the following information:
+In order to connect your CSM account to Pimento, we require the following information:

 - Username
 - Password